arkavo/CUDA-METRO/paper.md

 Fig 2: Presence of anti-merons and merons in $CrCl_3$.
 The material parameters are taken from [@augustin_properties_2021].
 The color bar represents normalized spin vectors in the z direction.

 ![Figure 3](figures/Figure_3.png)
 Fig 3: Presence of skyrmions in $MnBr_2$ and $CrInSe_3$.
-The material parameters are taken from[@acs_nanolett],[@du_spontaneous_2022] respectively.
+The material parameters are taken from[@acs_nanolett] and [@du_spontaneous_2022] respectively.
 The color bar represents normalized spin vectors in the z direction.
 Note that the spins of $MnBr_2$ appear purple because there are "red-blue" spin pairs for the vast majority.

 ![Figure 4](figures/Figure_4.png)
 Fig 4: Lifetime of a skyrmion in $MnSTe$, from its creation to annihilation.
 The material parameters are taken from [@liang_very_2020].
 The graph denotes the average energy per atom.
 As we approach the global minima, the entire field becomes aligned to the magnetic field as expected.
 Total time: $30s$.